anphu7492/freshmen-app/README.md

 The student can check on the tasks that are assigned to him, events that are coming up and recent posts by fellow students or tutors.

 e.Profile page<br />
-This pages allows the user to change password and add his/her social media contacts.
+This pages allows the user to change password and add his/her social media contacts.<br />

 Links<br />
 http://freshmen-app.herokuapp.com/